Nightmares (Buffy the Vampire Slayer): Plot

+Buffy's father shows up and calmly tells her that she is at fault for her parents' divorce, because she is such a difficult child and he can't stand being around her.
+Then he scolds her for crying at his hurtful accusations and tells her he never wants to see her again.
+The Scooby Gang quickly figures out that their nightmares are becoming reality, including Xander's nightmare of being chased by a clown and Willow's nightmare of appearing on stage, expected to perform Madama Butterfly.
+Buffy finds Billy's astral body, and then they are both found by the man who assaulted Laura.
+Nightmares plague everyone and Buffy learns Billy has experienced some sort of punishment for poor baseball skills.
+They evade the scary man and find themselves in a graveyard where The Master confronts Buffy, and buries her alive.

+Meanwhile, Willow, Xander and Giles find Buffy's grave.
+Giles explains that it is his worst nightmare to let Buffy die on his watch.
+Buffy then crawls out of the grave as a vampire, revealing her worst nightmare is dying and becoming a vampire herself.
+The gang decides that they must wake up Billy from his coma to stop the nightmares.
+In the hospital, they find Billy's astral body near Billy's comatose body.
+As the ugly man finds him, Buffy confronts him.
+After knocking him out, she encourages Billy to face him.
+Billy wakes up and everything is back to normal.

-At the hospital, the group finds Billy's astral form watching over his body.
-When the deformed man appears, Buffy defeats him, encouraging Billy to face his fear.
-Billy wakes from the coma, and everything returns to normal.
-Shortly after, Billy's Little League coach arrives and refers to him as his "lucky nineteen."
+Billy's Kiddie League coach shows up, and refers to him as his "lucky nineteen".
 Buffy realizes he must be the "ugly man" who put Billy into a coma after they lost the game.
-The coach tries to escape but is stopped by Giles and Xander and taken into custody.
+He tries to run after Buffy confronts him, but is stopped by Giles and Xander and arrested.
+The episode ends when Buffy and her father leave for their weekend together, the previous confrontation just an unreal nightmare.

-When Buffy's father arrives to pick her up for the weekend, Willow asks Xander if he was still attracted to Buffy as a vampire.
-He first denies it but then admits, "I'm sick.
-I need help."
-Willow agrees.

 Production

 Sarah Michelle Gellar has a similar phobia as her character, which made filming this episode specially difficult for her.
 She described: "I have an irrational fear of cemeteries and being buried alive.
 I told the producer, 'Look, I can't do it, I'm sorry.'
 Through miscommunication, the message never got relayed, and it was four in the morning, and they basically made me do it, and I was hysterical.
 It was one of the hardest things I've ever done for my job, ever.
 Some people find cemeteries a turn-on.
 Some people like sex in cemeteries.
 Not me.
 I cried the whole way home.
 It was horrible.
 It's really hard to be a vampire slayer if you're scared of cemeteries."